subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 # Migrate to ArrowSquid

-[//]: # (!!!! remove /arrowsquid from links)

-**Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
-It may contain broken links and memos left by the documentation developers.**

 This is a EVM guide.
 Substrate guide will be released later.

 [//]: # (!!!! add the substrate guide link)